bcgov/PaymentCommonComponent/README.md

 #### File Parsing

-- Files are pushed to sftp and transfered to S3 which triggers a lambda to parse the data into the db.
+- Files are pushed to sftp and transfered to S3 which triggers a lambda to parse the data into the db
-- Files may also be directly dropped into the S3 bucket.
+- Files may also be directly dropped into the S3 bucket
 - Amazon SNS is used to trigger the reconciliation lambda

 #### Data Reconciliation

-- Lambda searches for discrepencies in the data and updates the "status" of each row item.
+- Lambda searches for discrepencies in the data and updates the "status" of each row item
-- After this process has completed another lambda is triggered to generate and output a report to another S3 bucket.
+- After this process has completed another lambda is triggered to generate and output a report to another S3 bucket

 #### Reporting